Amo1224gus/PassGen/README.md

 # PassGen
-PassGen - is just easy password generator
+// PassGen is a simple password generation program created in C#.
+Its source code can be used for commercial purposes.